bfeitknecht/vault/sem3/DMath/PV/pvw/DMath-pvw-hands-on.md

 # 4.3
 Prove or disprove, $A = \{ f: \mathbb{N} \to \mathbb{N} \mid \forall n \in \mathbb{N} : f(n) \geq f(n+1)\}$ is countable.

+True.
+The given set $A$ describes the set of all monotonically decreasing functions over the natural numbers.

 ___